Tram-One/tram-one/README.md

 ### `app.addReducer(key, reducer, state)`
 _Reference: [minidux](https://github.com/freeman-lab/minidux)_

 `app.addReducer` adds a reducer onto the current instance of Tram.
-It takes in three arguments:
+It takes in three arguments:<br>
-`key`, which is where the state will be exposed,
+`key`, which is where the state will be exposed,<br>
-`reducer`, the function that updates state,
+`reducer`, the function that updates state,<br>
 `state`, the initial state of the reducer.

 Note, `state` here will be exposed in the views as `state[key]`.

-The `reducer` should be a function, that takes in `state`, and an `action`.
+The `reducer` should be a function, that takes in `state`, and an `action`.<br>
 `state` can be anything you want, a number, object, whatever.
-At the end of the reducer, you should ALWAYS return this by default.
+At the end of the reducer, you should ALWAYS return this by default.<br>
 `action` should be an object, with a `type` property.

 <details>